llvm-doe-org/llvm-project/README.md

 base language.

 Clacc's compiler is the `clang` executable in the `bin` subdirectory of the install directory.
-It's also possible to work from the build directory, but additional effort is usually then required to help `clang` find its own libraries and header files.

-Here's a simple example of using Clacc's `clang`, where `$CLACC_INSTALL_DIR` is `$LLVM_GIT_DIR/install` when following the build procedure above:
+Here's a simple example of using it, where `$CLACC_INSTALL_DIR` is `$LLVM_GIT_DIR/install` when following the build procedure above: